freddiet803/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  sets of data structured in tables that relate to one another, often times using primary and foreign keys for that relation.
+SQL is a structured query language used to access data in the database

 - [ ] Why do tables need a `primary key`?

+  tables need a primary key to have a unique identifier and to have a way to form a relationship with another table

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [ ] What is the name given to a table column that references the primary key on another table. foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  mulitple records in table have multiple relationships to multiple records in another table

 ## Minimum Viable Product